Last Updated on 12/09/2020 by secretmoona

 I have recently visited two of Brittany’s four “departments”, the Côtes d’Armor (22) in the north and Ille et Vilaine (35) in the east, bordering on Normandy.
-So I wanted to share with you, some of the most beautiful towns I have visited or wishes to visit.
-Therefore, here is my top prettiest and charming medieval towns in Brittany, they all represent one of the heritage characteristic of Brittany (urban, maritime, castles, rural and religious)
+So I wanted to share with you, some of the most beautiful towns I have visited or want to visit.
+Therefore, here is my top prettiest and charming medieval towns in Brittany, they all represent one of the heritage characters of Brittany (urban, maritime, castles, rural and religious)

 Brittany’s prettiest and charming towns